GitHubbubble/gitPro/README.md

 $git checkout -b mywork origin
 ```

-After switch to it you make some change
+After switch to it we can make some change

 ```
 $touch file